crisbar1692/Assignment2/README.md

 ﻿# **README-Assignment 2**

-##**Scientific Programming-Systems Biology**
+**Scientific Programming-Systems Biology**

 This Assignment is inspired in the previous work of Wiener et al. [1](https://pubs.acs.org/doi/abs/10.1021/ja01193a005) Where the boiling point of different alkanes was predicted based in other properties.
 In similar way, I developed a regression model to predict boiling points of multiple alkanes based on several chemical descriptors.
 This assignment is made in R studio with an interactive notebook using R Markdown integrating plots, code and comments.

-##**Autor**

- **Cristian Alberto Barrios Espinosa**, i6185546, is a second-year student of the master in Systems Biology at Maastricht University.
+The autor of this assignment is Cristian Alberto Barrios Espinosa, i6185546, is a second-year student of the master in Systems Biology at Maastricht University.

 ## **Used Packages**